samuelcshaffer/rstudio-server-cron/readme.md

 ## Setting up Git

 For the most part, setting up Git is easy, except authenticating can be tough.

+The first few setup steps are the same, time to tell your git installation who you are

+`git config --global user.email "samuel.c.shaffer@gmail.com"`

+`git config --global user.name "Sam Shaffer"`

+`git config --global init.defaultBranch main`

 My favorite thing to do is to create a single Personal Access Token for 30 days for each repository you're working in.
 Then, it's easy to tell Git to store your credentials in plain text and it's not a huge deal given other security measures we take.

-Create Personal Access Token for Repo
+### Create Personal Access Token for Repo

+In GitHub, click your icon in the top right and go down to Settings -\> Developer Settings -\> Personal Access Tokens -\> Fine-Grained Tokens.
+Create a new token, limit to the one repository the token will be working in, and grant only read and write access to Contents.
+The code will only appear once, so leave the window open!

 \* \* \* \* \* (cd /home/sam/Test\\ RStudio\\ Server\\ Project && /usr/local/bin/Rscript /home/sam/Test\\ RStudio\\ Server\\ Project/Trying\\ to\\ Schedule\\ A\\ Thing.R)